danshaub/SmoochThatDog/README.md

 # Smooch That Dog
-# By our awesome team
+# By our horrible team